http://bathtubbulletin.ning.com/profiles/blogs/4569347:BlogPost:57161

 fields, which mediate the interactions among those particles.

-This picture appears on classroom walls and in Scientific American
+This picture appears on classroom walls and in Scientific Americanarticles.
+However compelling it might appear, it is not at

 all satisfactory.